nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DELETE_NOTES.md

 ## Handling Delete Button Click

-In your note list component, add a new event listener to the event hub that captures any delete button click.
+In your notecomponent, add a new event listener to the event hub that captures any delete button click.

-> #### `glassdale/scripts/notes/NoteList.js`
+> #### `glassdale/scripts/notes/Note.js`

 ```js
 const eventHub = document.querySelector(".container")